 Following this approach, you can accelerate your team’s deliverables while at the same time gain confidence you’re shipping code with quality.
 For more technical details on how to make the above process work, feel free to check out this article on CircleCI.

-Succeeding with digital transformation starts with developing agile thinking through continuous integration and continuous deployments - but to be truely successful it requires a more holistic, company-wide approach.
+Succeeding with digital transformation starts with developing agile thinking through continuous integration and continuous deployments best practices - but to be truely successful it requires a more holistic, company-wide approach.
 For more information about the keys to implementing an effective digital transformation strategy, download our free ebook, The Pillars of a Successful Digital Transformation Strategy.